-Welcome to Part Three of our WordPress Web Traffic Blueprint article series, where we show you how to create an automated web traffic generation machine using WordPress.
+Welcome to Part Three of our Web Traffic Blueprint article series, where we show you how to drive new visitors automatically to your site using WordPress.

-In Part 1 of this article series, we provided an overview of the process, and explained why using an expertly configured WordPress website or blog is the key to automating traffic to your site …
+In Part One of this article series, we provided an overview of the process, and explained why using an expertly configured WordPress site is the key to automating traffic to your site …

-(With an expertly configured WordPress website, all you have to do is publish new content on a consistent basis to begin bringing more web traffic!)
+(With an expertly configured WordPress website, all you have to do is publish web content consistently to automatically attract more web traffic!)

-In Part Two, we discussed the setup phase.
-We helped you understand the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a website, and what to do if your existing site has been built with WordPress.
+In Part Two, we looked at the setup phase of the traffic automation process.
+We helped you understand the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a website, and what to do if your existing site has been built using WordPress.

-(In Part two we show you how to set up WordPress on your domain)
+(In Part 2 we show you where to set up a WordPress site on your domain)

-Finding ways to drive more traffic to one’s website is often cited by business owners as their greatest challenge online.
-Businesses are becoming increasingly more competitive worldwide and are exploring any advantage available to get better results online.
+Finding ways to drive more traffic to one’s website is often cited by many business owners as one of the greatest challenges they face online.
+Businesses are becoming increasingly more competitive and are looking for any advantage available to get better results online.